Configuration

 • Using Spring application parameters: For example

-./semspect-spring.sh --server.port=8080 --semspect.rdf.databases[0].mode=load [...]
+./semspect-server.sh --server.port=8080 --semspect.rdf.databases[0].mode=load [...]

 • Using an external configuration file (.yaml or .properties):

-./semspect-spring.sh --spring.config.additional-location="path/to/config_file"
+./semspect-server.sh --spring.config.additional-location="path/to/config_file"

 The following describes all available configuration options for generating indices, loading indices as well as starting SemSpect with the help of the second way, a YAML configuration file.